 All parties, as well as members of the public, are invited to submit evidence any time up until the closing of the public record.
 All submissions received from all sources placed on the public record will be considered during the Review Board's decision-making.
 Usually such submissions will be public documents and will be posted on the public registry.
-However, under special circumstances the Review Board may accept documents on a confidential basis if requested to and given reasons.
-The Review Board will decide on confidentiality on a case-by-case basis on the merits of a request, as per its Rules of Procedure.
+However, under special circumstances the Review Board may accept documents on a confidential basis if requested.
+The Review Board will determine confidentiality on a case-by-case basis as described in its Rules of Procedure.